-Additional support and FAQs are available via the Reading Lists Guide.
+Additional support and FAQs are available via Library Help.

 To submit your reading list to a dedicated team of library staff, use the submission form or email the list to readinglists@ncl.ac.uk.

 For modules being run at our London Campus, please email all reading lists and requests for materials to lrclondon@ncl.ac.uk.